IT

 Remember that your tech CV must present you as the best candidate for the job – it’s the only way employers will hire you.
 But how can you do this effectively?

-Adding hard skills can enhance your chances of being noticed.
-Not only that, but they help you match the job profile you’re applying for.
-One smart way to know which skills to include is by examining the job description and identifying the competencies the prospective employer is looking for.
+Adding hard skills can increase your chances of getting noticed.
+Not only that, but they help you align with the job profile you’re applying for.
+One smart way to know what skills to add is by examining the job description and identifying the proficiencies the prospective employer seeks.

 How to tailor your CV to the IT job you want